MRN-Code/nodeapi/README.md

 See #usage and #environment requirements to boot the API!

 # environment requirements
-See [REQUIREMENTS.md](REQUIREMENTS.md) for configuration you system's environment for the API.
+See [REQUIREMENTS.md](REQUIREMENTS.md) for configuring your system's environment.

 # usage